 Recent Facebook Comments

-Recent Facebook Comments section shows the Facebook comments made at your website after installing the Fancy Facebook Comments Pro plugin.
+Recent Facebook Comments section shows the Facebook comments made at your website after installing the Facebook Comments Moderation add-on and saving Facebook App ID and Secret.
 Comments posted at your webpages might or might not get saved here depending upon the privacy settings of the Facebook account of comment-poster.

 Recovered Facebook Comments section is of not any use since the introduction of EU-GDPR law.
 This section displays recovered Facebook Comments only to the users who bought the add-on when recovering Facebook comments was a feature of the add-on.